St Philips is in a position to offer five Pupillages in Birmingham.

 With all St Philips’ practice groups, we only offer a pupillage if tenancy is available at the end of it, and we will do everything we can to support you to get there.
 Despite our size, we are a friendly and approachable team, always making time to support more junior barristers, especially pupils and junior tenants.
 You will find help and advice freely available from members at all levels of seniority, as you find your feet and continuing through tenancy as you develop your own practice.

 We take great care in the selection of our pupils and are looking not only for intellectual ability and advocacy potential but also mental stamina and good judgment.
 If you have these qualities, then we welcome your application whatever your background.

 The opening date for applications is Monday 7th January 2019.

-The closing date for applications is Thursday 7th February 2019.
+The closing date for applications is 11am on Thursday 7th February 2019.

 Acknowledgement of receipt of application form